kjosib/kjosib.github.io/instrumentation.md

 But lo!
 The constructor must also require, for example, a *discountService* object.
 So I claim that we are yet to fully succeed in our proper goal.
-Recall that the *before*-before actually had no noise whatsoever: every character focused tightly on the singular concern to *fetch and apply discount if possible.*
+Recall that the *before*-before actually had no noise whatsoever: every character focused tightly on the singular concern to *apply an (ostensible) discount code.*

-It was even well-modularized: For example, discounts are the product of sales-think, and thus we account for the consequent infinite-variability by delegating the detail-work to the *discount* object itself.
+> It was even well-modularized: For example, discounts themselves are the product of sales-think,
+> and thus we account for the consequent infinite-variability by delegating the detail-work
+> to the *discount* object itself.

 Now, even with instrumentation's *how* factored out, still about 50% of lines of code are concerned with the *when and what* of instrumentation.
 Spend one line doing a thing, and another line saying so. **That is still noisy.**